Become better acquainted with functions and libraries.

 The essence of all work that you submit to this course must be your own.
 Collaboration on problem sets is not permitted except to the extent that you may ask classmates and others for help so long as that help does not reduce to another doing your work for you.
 Generally speaking, when asking for help, you may show your code to others, but you may not view theirs, so long as you and they respect this policy’s other constraints.
 Collaboration on quizzes is not permitted at all.
 Collaboration on the course’s final project is permitted to the extent prescribed by its specification.

 Below are rules of thumb that (inexhaustively) characterize acts that the course considers reasonable and not reasonable.
 If in doubt as to whether some act is reasonable, do not commit it until you solicit and receive approval in writing from the course’s heads.
 Acts considered not reasonable by the course are handled harshly.
-If the course refers some matter to the Administrative Board and the outcome is Admonish, Probation, Requirement to Withdraw, or Recommendation to Dismiss, the course reserves the right to impose local sanctions on top of that outcome that may include an unsatisfactory or failing grade for work submitted or for the course itself.
+If the course refers some matter for disciplinary action and the outcome is punitive, the course reserves the right to impose local sanctions on top of that outcome that may include an unsatisfactory or failing grade for work submitted or for the course itself.

-If you commit some act that is not reasonable but bring it to the attention of the course’s heads within 72 hours, the course may impose local sanctions that may include an unsatisfactory or failing grade for work submitted, but the course will not refer the matter to the Administrative Board.
+If you commit some act that is not reasonable but bring it to the attention of the course’s heads within 72 hours, the course may impose local sanctions that may include an unsatisfactory or failing grade for work submitted, but the course will not refer the matter for further disciplinary action except in cases of repeated acts.

 Communicating with classmates about problem sets' problems in English (or some other spoken language).